Architecture of Azerbaijan: Skyscrapers and highrises

-At the end of the 1990s the highrise buildings abundantly appeared in Baku, the capital city of Azerbaijan.
-The most eminent buildings are "Flame Towers", "Port Baku Towers", "Trump International Hotel & Tower Baku", "Azure".
-"SOCAR Tower" and "The Crescent Development project" are under construction and planned to be the highest after completion.
+At the end of the 1990s the highrise buildings abundantly appeared in Baku, the capital city of Azerbaijan and have, since then, continued to appear.

 20th-century architecture of Azerbaijan

-The Initial stage of architectural development in Azerbaijan during the Soviet era is related to the establishment working settlement around Baku such as Binagadi, Rasulzade, Bakikhanov, Montin, Mammadyarov.
+The initial stage of architectural development in Azerbaijan during the Soviet era is related to the establishment of working settlements around Baku such as Binagadi, Rasulzade, Bakikhanov, Montin, and Mammadyarov.

 The general layout of the Greater Baku, one of the first major plans in the former USSR, also included construction of new regions.
 In addition to measures to solve the housing problem, transport communication has also been improved in the Absheron.

 The first graduate program of the Faculty of Construction in Polytechnical Institute of Azerbaijan was in 1929.
-The young architects S.Dadashov and M.Useynov created the Bayil factory (present-day maternity hospital), the new building of the Azerbaijan Industrial Institute (present Azerbaijan State Academy of Oil and Industry) (1932), House of Fine Arts Workers, a number of residential buildings the Pedagogical Technical School in Gazakh (all in 1933) and achieved their construction.
+The young architects S.Dadashov and M.Useynov designed and constructed the Bayil factory (a present-day maternity hospital), the new building of the Azerbaijan Industrial Institute (the present Azerbaijan State Academy of Oil and Industry) (1932), House of Fine Arts Workers, a number of residential buildings, and the Pedagogical Technical School in Gazakh (all in 1933).

-From the 1930s, a new stage in Azerbaijani architecture has begun.
-The construction of Governmental House of Baku has started in 1934, but the beginning of the Second World War ceased the construction operation.
-After the Second World War in 1945, the construction of the unfinished building has begun.
-Finally, the construction of this building has been completed in 1952.
+In the 1930s, a new stage in Azerbaijani architecture began.
+The construction of Governmental House of Baku was started in 1934, but the beginning of the Second World War ceased the construction operation.
+After the War in 1945, the construction of the unfinished building began anew, with completion in 1952.

-The Nizami Theatre and the former building of the Ministry of Food Industry of the Republic of Azerbaijan (both during 1937-1939), which were constructed on the bases of S.Dadashov and M.Useinov's projects, is different from other buildings due to its volume-space structure and architectural solutions.
+The Nizami Theatre and the former building of the Ministry of Food Industry of the Republic of Azerbaijan (both during 1937–1939), which were constructed on the bases of Dadashov and Useinov's projects, were different from other buildings due to their volume-space structure and architectural solutions.

-At the end of the 1930s, many school buildings were built in the country, as well as the general layouts of Yevlakh, Khankendi and Sheki cities were started.
+At the end of the 1930s, many school buildings were built in the country; in addition, the general layouts of Yevlakh, Khankendi and Sheki cities were started.

-AZERBAIJAN NATIONAL LIBRARY named after M.F.AXUNDOV was built in 1961 in the synthesis of modern and classical style.
+The National Library named after M. F. Axundov, was built in 1961 in a synthesis of modern and classical styles.
 The project of this library was provided by Mikhail Huseynov, known as the largest library building in the Caucasus.

-Yusif ibn Kuseyr and Momina Khatun mausoleums created by Adjami Nakhchivani, whose was celebrated 850 years in 1976, were rescued from destruction and reconstructed.
+Yusif ibn Kuseyr and Momina Khatun mausoleums created by Ajami Nakhchivani, whose 850th anniversary was celebrated in 1976, were rescued from destruction and reconstructed.

-The Presidential Palace was built on the basis of a project built under design Fuad Orujov (project manager), Tahir Allahverdiyev (architect) and Madat Khalafov (designer) during 1977–1986 years.
-Presidential palace is a twelve-storey building with cover materials of marble and granite.
+The Presidential Palace was built on the basis of a project built under design Fuad Orujov (project manager), Tahir Allahverdiyev (architect) and Madat Khalafov (designer) between 1977 and 1986.
+The palace is a twelve-storey building with façades of marble and granite.